 8. Please describe how your YMI programme will be managed, detailing the roles and responsibilities of staff and project partners.
+Please also describe any training or professional development opportunities offered to tutors and staff.

-Moray Council's YMI programme will be managed by the Acting Head of Instrumental Instruction as part of his wider responsibilities.
+Moray Council's YMI programme will be managed by the Principal Teacher of Music Instruction & Performance as part of his wider responsibilities.

-The Acting Head of Instrumental Instruction will be responsible for line managing staff, timetabling, budget management/monitoring, completion of the Formula Funding Application and End of Project Reports, parental enquiries, liasing with Creative Scotland/YMI contacts/national bodies and school staff, promotion and advocacy of YMI funded activities and opportunities, delivering and arranging training and CLPL opportunities to ensure sustained learning, and developing YMI funded musical opportunities and experiences for Moray's children and young people.
+The Principal Teacher of Music Instruction & Performance will be responsible for line managing staff and ensuring Moray's YMI programme delivers on the Formula Fund priorities; as well as managing the YMI programme on a daily basis, including timetabling, budget management/monitoring, completion of the Formula Funding Application and End of Project Reports, parental enquiries, liasing with Creative Scotland/YMI network/national bodies and school staff, promotion and advocacy of YMI funded activities and opportunities, delivering and arranging training and CLPL opportunities to ensure sustained professional learning, in addition to planning and developing YMI funded musical opportunities and experiences for Moray's children and young people.

 The YMI instructor team will be responsible for delivering YMI projects to Moray's children and young people, i.e teaching ukulele/recorder/guitar, classroom percussion, singing and an introduction to music theory.
-Instructors will also be responsible for liaising with class teachers, monitoring pupil progress, arranging rehearsals and school/community based performances, taking photos and videos of activities for promotional purposes, issuing and collecting pupils surveys and YMI Young Ambassador Diaries, facilitating pupil influenced learning opportunities and delivering CLPL sessions for primary school staff.
+Instructors will also be responsible for liasing with class teachers, monitoring pupil progress, arranging rehearsals and school/community based performances, evidence gathering and preperation for monitoring, evaluating and evidencing programme impact purposes (i.e. taking photos and videos of activities for promotional purposes, issuing and collecting pupils surveys and YMI Young Ambassador Diaries), facilitating pupil influenced learning opportunities and delivering CLPL sessions for primary school staff.

-9. Please describe the changes that will be made to your programme in 2021/22.
-Please describe any challenges you foresee for the year ahead in terms of delivery, reinstatement of the Scottish Government commitment or any other aspect of your programme.
+9. Please describe the changes that will be made to your programme in 2022/23.
+Please describe any challenges you foresee for the year ahead in terms of delivery, restrictions in relation to Covid-19, or any other aspect of your programme.